yaralahruthik/IndianStockMarketTradingHelperTool/README.md

 ## Features

-Oops, need to write readme later.
+* Sends messages when the levels set by you for average and current price cross.

 ## To do

+### Since, the project deals with realtime data, speed of the servers is highly important.
+Do not add bloatware!

-- [ ] To add a front-end (preferably with react)
+- [ ] To add a front-end (preferably with react or vue.)
+- [ ] To add a back-end (prefereably flask, but nodejs or django can also be used.)
+- [ ] The **main.py** in **pyScript** folder should run concurrently with the server.
+(Have to send the datapacket.json or datapacket from the python script to the frontend as a response.
+So, the frontend can update whenever it receives new data.)
-- [ ] To get notifications on level hit
+- [ ] To get notifications on level hit.
+(To be handled in the frontend)

+## Contributions

+To contribute,
+1. Fork the repo.
+2. Clone the forked repo onto your local.
+3. Create a branch.
+4. Push the branch.